YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZATTACHERR
 -------------------

-ZATTACHERR, Error attaching to xxxx
+ZATTACHERR, Error attaching to "xxxx"

 Run Time Error: This indicates that a ZATTACH command failed because the argument specified a process xxxx that did not exist or was otherwise ineligible for attachment.